Approved by the Engineering Practice Policy Committee on May 19, 2025

 Rationale

-ASCE considers it is essential to improve the utilization, recognition, and to support all of the members within the civil engineering project team.
+ASCE considers it is essential to improve the utilization, recognition, and support all of the members within the civil engineering team.
 Therefore, it is critical that the roles of each team member be properly defined and that appropriate requirements for entry into the CE workforce, including continuing education, career advancement, licensure and/or certification, as well as conforming BOKs are delineated and implemented.
 The health, safety, and welfare of the public is best assured by assigning the segments of civil engineering work to the members of the CE workforce that are most qualified to complete them.

 ASCE Policy Statement 535